 Forms are a frequent source of accessibility problems on websites.
-Learn some tips and tricks on how to make your web forms easier to use and understand in this tutorial by Clarissa Peterson, a Chicago-based designer who specializes in user experience and content strategy.
+Learn some tips and tricks on how to make your web forms easier to use and understand in this tutorial.

 Clarissa Peterson: Forms often cause accessibility problems on websites.
 There are many things you can do to make your forms more accessible.
 In this tutorial, you’ll learn how to use required fields, validation, and placeholder text, as well as learn why you need to make sure your form doesn’t time out.
 (Best Practice) Users need to be able to easily tell which fields they are required to complete before submitting a form.
 It’s common to use color for this purpose, but since some users are color blind, you can’t rely on color alone.
 Instead perhaps use color plus an asterisk to mark required fields.

 This form clearly shows which field is required with an asterisk plus color so it stands out.
 You can also include a notation as text in the field’s label, such as here, where they use the word required in addition to an asterisk.
 That makes it very clear to users.
 There’s something else you can do to make it easy for them to tell which fields are required before submitting.
 For the required fields, add the attribute

 true.
 The screen reader software will then specifically tell users that those fields are required.

 Clarissa Peterson: (Big Idea) Validation is really important for forms.
 This is when the browser or the server checks to see if the user has filled out all the required fields and entered data in the correct format and then lets the user know if something is wrong.
 You not only need to tell users when they made an error, you also need to make sure they understand how to fix their error.
 Here, it doesn’t just say my entry was invalid.
 It tells me why.
 For each field that has an error, be specific in explaining what is wrong.